 When the matching process is automated, if certain invoice data is missing or conflicting, or the data mirrors an invoice that has already passed through the matching process, the software will flag this, allowing AP staff to investigate the issue before the invoice is sent for approval.

 2. Vendor due diligence

-The potential for vendor invoice fraud occurring can often be prevented as early as the selecting and onboarding of vendors.
-When onboarding vendors you need to carry out a number of due diligence checks.
+The potential for vendor invoice fraud occurring can often be prevented as early as the selection and onboarding of vendors.
+When onboarding vendors, you need to carry out a number of due diligence checks.

 Included in these steps are the following:

 - Ensuring that you take all of the appropriate steps to validate that the vendor is a legitimate entity